deepset-ai/haystack-integrations/integrations/unstructured-file-converter.md

 ## Usage

-Set the Unstructured API key as an environment variable `UNSTRUCTURED_API_KEY`:
+If you plan to use the hosted version of the Unstructured API, set the Unstructured API key as an environment variable `UNSTRUCTURED_API_KEY`:
 ```bash
 export UNSTRUCTURED_API_KEY=your_api_key
 ```